-An introduction to the fundamentals of teaching mathematics in the elementary school.
-Topics include: sets, functions, logic, numeration systems, number theory, properties of number systems, and introduction to statistics.
+An introduction to the fundamentals of teaching mathematics in elementary schools.
+Topics include sets, functions, logic, numeration systems, number theory, properties of number systems, and introduction to statistics.
 Open only to education students or by permission of instructor.
-Students may not take both MAT 105 and MAT 101 for credit.
-All Education majors are required to take MAT 105.
-Prerequisite: satisfactory score on the Mathematics Placement Test.
-Offered: Fall
+Students may